 What this means for your building

 If a board misses these deadlines, the building faces penalties of $1,000 for the first violation, $1,500 for the second, and $2,000 for subsequent violations.
-Beyond the fines, though, this is really about maintaining the building's reputation with brokers and ensuring transactions don't stall unnecessarily.
+Beyond the fines, though, it's really about maintaining the building's reputation with brokers and making sure transactions don't stall unnecessarily.

 The two deadlines that matter